morgenman/Computer-Science/Theory of Computation/Turing Machine.md

 A *turing decidable language* is decided by some turing machine
 * has to go to accept/reject state, should not loop
+* if a language loops, it is not decidable

 ---
 ## Definition